5 Questions to Ask Yourself about Your Candidate Database

 2) How are you growing your candidate database?

 Growing your database is critical to your agency’s growth, but don’t compromise on quality for the sake of quantity.
 Ensuring you’ve screened the candidates in your database is important if it’s to be of real use as an efficient and effective revenue-generating machine!
-The key is to have a pool of active and engaged candidates, not just a mail dump of CVs or a list purchased from a third party.
+The key is to have a pool of active and engaged candidates, not just a mail dump of resumes or a list purchased from a third party.

 3) How are you maintaining your database?

 Use the right technology tools to help you parse CVs into relevant fields and motivate your consultants to keep the data clean.
 Assign staff to check for holes in records and get them to reach out to those candidates to fill in the gaps.
-Your candidate database is one of your most valuable assets, so include efforts to keep data clean into performance reviews and incentivise staff.
+Your candidate database is one of your most valuable assets, so include efforts to keep data clean into performance reviews and incentivize staff.
 Recruiters are a competitive bunch so take advantage of that!

 4) Does your recruitment CRM have the right tools?